 GE and its subsidiaries, including GECC, historically have provided a variety of services and funding to us.
-Prior to the completion of this offering, we will enter into a Transitional Services Agreement and various other agreements with GE that, together with a number of existing agreements relating to our securitized financings that will remain in effect following this offering, will govern the relationship between GE and us after this offering.
-We will also enter into the New GECC Term Loan Facility, pursuant to which GECC will provide us with transitional funding.
+In connection with the IPO, we entered into a transitional services agreement and various other agreements with GE that, together with a number of existing agreements relating to our securitized financings that will remain in effect following the IPO, will govern the relationship between GE and us after the IPO.
+We also entered into the New GECC Term Loan Facility, pursuant to which GECC provided us with transitional funding.
 The principal financial implications of these arrangements are discussed below, and the arrangements are described more fully under "Arrangements Among GE, GECC and Our Company" and "Description of Certain Indebtedness-New GECC Term Loan Facility."